cristian-guerrero/legion-go-tricks/README.md

 - Occasionally the steam menus and mangohud performance overlay will flash white
   - mostly likely related to display refresh rate or v29 bios update, but currently there's no known fix
   - this bug may only be present on NobaraOS
-    - unconfirmed on Bazzite or ChimeraOS
+    - has not been reported on Bazzite or ChimeraOS
 - BazziteOS - after fresh install, sometimes you encounter a blank screen on reboot
   - fix found [here](#blank-screen-on-first-reboot)
 - suspend-resume quirk: sound often is fuzzy on resume, usually clears up after 30 seconds or so, but not all the time.